 I know that removing this hashtag from the insta-world would not magically make the outdoors accessible to everyone.
 But I do think it’s worth taking some time to think about the language and imagery we use to describe ourselves and our adventures.

 Maybe nothing in life is completely free.
 But spending time outside can be done cheaply.

-I could leave my laptop right now, and walk out the front door of my house.
-There’s a great dog park about 200 metres away, where I could sit and enjoy the sunshine.
+I could shut down my laptop right now and walk out the front door of my house.
+There’s a great dog park about 200 metres away.
+I could sit there and enjoy the sunshine.
 People would walk past me and smile.
 I would be welcome there.
 I could watch birds, dogs, ants and people wandering round the park.
 It would be a very inexpensive adventure.
 Arguably, free.
 It wouldn’t be very glamorous.
 Photos of that adventure wouldn’t get many ‘likes’ on instagram.
 But I would definitely feel better afterwards.

 In the back of my mind, I’m aware that I can afford the rent for this house, that is surrounded by green park land.
 The ‘outside’ around you might be very different, but I hope that some kind of adventure can still be found there.

 I strongly believe that adventures don’t have to be expensive or epic.
 They don’t have to start with a plane ticket.
 But it can be hard to remember that when you’re constantly bombarded with images of sponsored athletes wingsuiting off of Antartic peaks telling you that adventures are epic and everything is free.

 But it is an excellent place to be.